-Whales are slow to recover from whaling for a number of reasons:
+Whale numbers have been slow to recover from whaling for a number of reasons:

-- Slow to reproduce whales only have new calves once every 3-6 years. - > The numerous other issues having an impact on whales.
-Which we will discuss next.
+- Slow to reproduce whales only have new calves once every 3-6 years. - > The numerous other manmade issues having an impact on whales.

-Slide 21 By-catch
+Slide 20 By-catch